 Based on Discrete Trial training, this ABA based software provides an affordable tool for independent learning.
 A video modeling software package is also available for purchase.

 This high quality educational software suite includes a large number of activities for ages 2-10 or for special needs individuals.
 It is adaptable to your own needs.
 Here’s the link to the Google store for GCompris app purchase.

-These research based, innovative software programs (for purchase) are specifically designed to improve the lives of children and adults with special needs, especially language challenges.
+These research based, innovative software programs (for purchase) have recently been acquired by Attainment Company and are specifically designed to improve the lives of children and adults with special needs, especially language challenges.